LeondeHaas/MiniCrud/README.md

 # MiniCrud

 THis is the project MiniCrud.
-We needed to use PHP and SQL.
+We used PHP, SQL and Javascript.